sky-lounge/docs/content/developer-view/_index.md

 - `steps:`

-The `job.steps:` key collects configurations of one or more steps within a job.
-Each step configuration item specifies the name of a `skylounge-step` with a `step:` key, provides a `uri:` key with a URI to a file in GitHub that defines one or more steps within the job, and optionally provides a `params:` key with parameters that are available within the `skylounge-job`.
+The `steps:` key collects configurations of one or more steps within a job.
+Each step configuration item must specify the name of a `skylounge-step` with a `step:` key and must provide a `uri:` key with a URI to a file in GitHub that defines one or more steps within the job.

 As explained below, a `skylounge-step` is a composable / re-usable step defined using a SkyLounge extension of the [GitHub steps specification](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idsteps).
+Workflows using a `skylounge-step` definition refer to it with the name given in the `step:` key.

 ```yaml
 steps: